Effective learning is accompanied by high dimensional and efficient representations of neural activity: Discussion

-The concept of efficiency has been applied to large-scale human neuroimaging data in several contexts, predominantly to describe situations where the behavior of subjects appears similar but neural activation is greater for one group (which is taken to be the ``less efficient'' group) than for the other \cite{ZIMMER201244,HAIER1992415,Gold387,Heinzel1224}.
+Extending previous methods, we introduce two complementary types of dimension (task-based and embedding) that allow insight into learning capacity and cognitive flexibility.
+Our results are consistent with the notion that the substantially different use of these two types of dimension allows the efficient encoding of contextually relevant data, potentially supporting optimal learning strategies.
+The compression of a large amount of information or content into a restricted number of channels has been studied in other cognitive domains such as sensory processing \cite{articleBarlow,Atick:1990:TTE:1351041.1351047,OLSHAUSEN19973311,Lewicki2002}.
+In light of these historical contributions, our results suggest that similar principles of geometric efficiency may extend to higher-order cognitive processes in humans.
+Further work could directly investigate commonalities in such principles across different scales of space and time.
+Such an investigation is in principle made possible by the fact that while the absolute value of these geometric metrics depends on the particular measurement technique, relative changes in value could be used to compare between data collected \emph{across} wholly different measurement techniques. ~\\ ~\\ \emph{Complex cognitive tasks require new models of cognitive coding efficiency.} Recent theoretical studies use biologically plausible models to demonstrate that complex tasks such as image recognition or sensory processing, are supported by high dimensional representations, which in turn allow for an accurate readout of stimulus identity \cite{Barak3844,BABADI20141213,Litwin-Kumar2017}.
+These and other theoretical developments show that the two types of dimension (task-based and embedding dimension) may have very different advantages and behavior, even within the same experiment or within the same neural network \cite{PhysRevX.8.031003}.
+An efficient balance between these two types of dimension may control a generalization-discrimination trade-off \cite{Barak3844}, and new models accounting for these two dimensions are necessary especially for the fundamental understanding of complex cognitive tasks.
+In a separate line of work, the concept of efficiency has been applied to large-scale human neuroimaging data, predominantly to describe situations where the behavior of subjects appears similar but neural activation is greater for one group (which is taken to be the ``less efficient'' group) than for the other \cite{ZIMMER201244,HAIER1992415,Gold387,Heinzel1224}.
 For instance, in an experiment involving working memory, less neural activity was needed for trained items as compared to new items \cite{ZIMMER201244}.
 The authors interpret this difference as a correlate of a gain in neural efficiency, and that training causes a more efficient neural representation.
 However, it has been pointed out that this interpretation does not shed light on the relationship between these two facts \cite{Poldrack201512}.
 In our study, we show that a more compact dimension of neural activation is simultaneously tied to larger information content in the same neural activation, leading to the idea of efficiency in the representation itself.
 This notion is more akin to how the concept of efficiency is used in other contexts in the neuroscience literature, such as in studies of efficient coding in sensory systems \cite{articleBarlow,Atick:1990:TTE:1351041.1351047,OLSHAUSEN19973311,Lewicki2002} or in studies of network efficiency \cite{Bullmore2012,10.1371/journal.pcbi.1000748}, where a maximal amount of information is conveyed through a fixed (or smaller) feature or basis set.
 That the efficient cognitive coding we observe also appears differentially in subjects who learn faster is consistent and intuitive, but is not in itself required for our definition of efficiency.
-Hence our calculations of the dimension of representation provides a rigorous framework for quantifying and reasoning about the efficiency of cognitive coding, which can be measured and compared in other cognitive processes.
+Hence our calculations of the dimension of representation provide a rigorous framework for quantifying and reasoning about the efficiency of cognitive coding, which can be measured and compared in other cognitive processes.